TDHster/proxmox-tg-ctl/readme.md

 1. Create a user `startstop_vm_bot` in Datacenter/Permissions.
 2. Create a role `start_stop_vm_bot` with the permissions: `VM.Monitor`, `VM.Audit`, `VM.PowerMgmt`, `Sys.PowerMgmt`, `Sys.Audit` in Datacenter/Permissions/Roles.
 3. Create an API token for `start_stop_vm_bot` in Datacenter/Permissions/API Tokens.
-4. Assign the role to both the user and the token in Datacenter/Permissions.
+4. Assign the role to both the user and the token in Datacenter/Permissions for /.

 ### 3. Server Configuration